The Cornwall We Want

 More public green spaces

-by S3b, over 4 years ago
+by S3b, almost 6 years ago

 Whilst we have a few nice beaches close by, I find it frustrating that we have barely any parks or free green spaces, despite being surrounded by fields and old disused clay lands.